RapidAPI/DevRel-Stack-Data/guides/posts/geocoding/post.md

 ---
 title: How to get Longitude and Latitude from an Address?
-description: Geocoding refers to the process of converting any given address into latitude and longitude co-ordinates.
+description: Geocoding refers to the process of converting any given address into latitude and longitude coordinates.
 Let's see how we can do this using an API from RapidAPI Hub.
 publishedDate: 2022-06-03T18:41:43.732Z
 lastModifiedDate: 2022-06-03T18:41:43.732Z
 authors: